asanta-atnasa/buzwordsalad_cgol/README.md

 # buzwordsalad_cgol
-octave script to iterate the conways game of life equation
+octave script to iterate the conways game of life equation.

+m-files can run using https://octave-online.net/